Two AIs.

 Four panes.
 One keyboard.

 Tile Claude Code on the left, Codex CLI on the right, a shell on the bottom, logs anywhere.
-Drag to resize.
 Cmd+K to switch.

 Built for parallel agents.

-Four things Veyra gets right that a stack of terminal tabs gets wrong.
+Seven things Veyra gets right that a stack of terminal tabs gets wrong, plus a Pro pack that cuts your Claude bill ≈30-50%.

 Tiled grid